-- 1. College-aged men are more likely than college-aged women to engage in risk-taking behaviours, to use drugs and alcohol, to engage in risky sexual behaviours such as having multiple partners and having sex while under the influence of alcohol, and to drive dangerously. - 2.
+- 1. College-aged men are more likely than college-aged women to engage in risk-taking behaviours. - 2.
 Dormitories have proven to be breeding grounds for serious infectious diseases such as meningitis; second-hand smoke can pose a long-term threat to smokers' roommates; and binge drinking imperils drinkers and those surrounding them. - 3.
 Undergraduates face risks to their psychological health.
 College students reported more distress than the general population or their peers not enrolled in college. - 4.
 First-year students suffer the most in terms of physical and emotional well-being. - 5.
 Increased education has long-term health benefits.

-VI.
-Making Healthy Changes
+VI.Making Healthy Changes